STCC Financial Aid - Loans

 There are two types of Federal Direct Loans.
 Subsidized loans are based on financial need.
 Interest is not charged while you are in school enrolled for at least six (6) credits.
-Interest is currently at 3.86% when you enter repayment.
 Unsubsidized loans are non-need based.
-Interest accrues from the time the loan is disbursed until it is paid in full with interest rates currently at 3.86%.
+Interest accrues from the time the loan is disbursed until it is paid in full with interest.
+Effective July 1, 2014, subsidized and unsubsidized loans disbursed on or after this date will accrue at an interest rate of 4.66%.
 You have the option of paying the interest quarterly or deferring it until repayment.
 Please check your Webadvisor account for the type and amount you are eligible for.

 You have the option of borrowing the entire amount offered in your award letter, reducing the amount(s) offered, or declining the loan.
 Your decision about what and how much to borrow does not affect your future eligibility for financial aid or future loan amounts.
 There are maximum loan limits that you cannot exceed based on your dependency status and number of credit you have completed at STCC.